wolfvictorOSI/Edge-Data-Store-Docs/V1/Diagnostics/Diagnostics.md

 # Diagnostics configuration

-Edge Data Store and its components produce diagnostic data which is stored locally in the Storage component, and may be queried locally or egressed to PI Web API endpoints or the OSIsoft Cloud Services or both.
-Diagnostic data is always produced and saved - it cannot be disabled.
+Edge Data Store and its components produce performance and system data for diagnostic purposes which is stored locally in the Storage component, and may be queried locally or egressed to PI Web API endpoints or the OSIsoft Cloud Services or both.
+Diagnostic data is always produced and saved; it cannot be disabled.

-Diagnostic data is stored within the 'diagnostics' namespace of Edge Storage.
+Diagnostic data is stored within the _diagnostics_ namespace in Edge Storage.
 Local access to this data is available through SDS.
 For more information, see [Reading data](xref:sdsReadingData).

 ## Egress diagnostics data through PeriodicEgressEndpoints

-To egress diagnostics related data, you must specify `diagnostics` as the NamespaceId in the periodic egress endpoint configuration.
+To egress diagnostics related data, Specify `diagnostics` as the NamespaceId in the periodic egress endpoint configuration.
 For details and instructions, see [Data egress configuration](xref:egress).

 ## Edge Data Store diagnostics

-The Diagnostics.System dynamic type includes these values which are logged in a stream with the id System.Diagnostics.
+The Diagnostics.System dynamic type includes these values which are logged in a stream with the ID System.Diagnostics.
-This diagnostic stream contains system level information related to the host platform that Edge Data Store is running on.
+This diagnostic stream contains system-level information related to the host platform that Edge Data Store is running on.

 | Type         | Property |  Description     |
 |--------|--------------|-----------------------------------|